SparkCompass/slate/source/index.html.md

 It can be convenient to make a Singlton Class where you add the implementation of the call and response implementation of the API call and then pass the data back to your app using a callback as shown.

->You can create an Api Extender as follows by using TCSApiExtender interface
+>You can create an Api Extender as follows by using TCSApiExtender interface in both IOS and Android

 ```swift
 class ExtenderAPI : NSObject, TCSAPIExtender {